Family Floer program and non-archimedean SYZ mirror construction: structures in Lagrangian Floer theory

-We explain the last item in Theorem \ref{A-theorem-main-body}, namely, we aim to obtain $\M^P$ with the specified restrictions $\M^{\partial_i P}$.
-The reference is \cite[\S 17]{FOOOKuTwo}.
+\textsf{\textit{Contractible choices.}} We explain the last item in Theorem \ref{A-theorem-main-body}, namely, we aim to obtain $\M^P$ with the specified restrictions $\M^{\partial_i P}$.
+The reference is \cite[\S 17]{FOOOKuranishiVFC}.
 First of all, we note that the stable map topology on any moduli space is well-understood.
-If there exists a Kuranishi structure defined on a neighborhood of a compact space, then we can extend it to a global Kuranishi structure without any change in that neighborhood \cite[Lemma 17.59]{FOOOKuTwo}.
-By construction, the Kuranishi structure on the boundary of a moduli space has a collared extension to its small neighborhood; see \cite[Remark 17.1]{FOOOKuTwo}.
+If there exists a Kuranishi structure defined on a neighborhood of a compact space, then we can extend it to a Kuranishi structure globally without any change in that neighborhood \cite[\S 17.9]{FOOOKuranishiVFC}.
+By construction, the Kuranishi structure on the boundary of a moduli space has a collared extension to its small neighborhood \cite[Remark 17.1]{FOOOKuranishiVFC}.
 Accordingly, given $\partial_iP$-parameterized tree-like K-systems on the moduli system $\mathbb M(\mJ|_{\partial_i P})$ for all $i$, one can find an extended $P$-parameterized tree-like K-system on the moduli system $\mathbb M(\mJ)$.
-Moreover, the CF-perturbations are actually \textit{contractible} choices, i.e., there is also no obstruction to find an extension $\widehat{\mathfrak S}$ from the given $\widehat{\mathfrak S}_{\partial_i P}$; see \cite[\S 17.7]{FOOOKuTwo}.
-Note that Pardon somehow uses a similar philosophy; see around \cite[(7.0.1)]{Pardon-vir}.
+Moreover, the CF-perturbations are actually \textit{contractible} choices, i.e., there is also no obstruction to find an extension $\widehat{\mathfrak S}$ from the given $\widehat{\mathfrak S}_{\partial_i P}$ \cite[\S 17.8]{FOOOKuranishiVFC}.
+See also around \cite[(7.0.1)]{Pardon-vir}.
 To complete Theorem \ref{A-theorem-main-body}, it remains to check the following three properties for the $\check \M$: (1) q.c.dR, (2) the divisor axiom, and (3) unitalties.
 Each of them will require mild restrictions on these contractible choices but there will be still plenty of them.

-\subsection{Forgetful maps}
+\subsubsection{Forgetful maps}